dependabot/dependabot-core/README.md

 [here][issues].

-If you want to host your own automated dependency update bot then this repo should give you with the tools you need!
+If you want to host your own automated dependency update bot then this repo should give you the tools you need!
 A reference implementation is available [here][dependabot-script].

 ## What is this?